 Pathways to Net-Zero

 We have launched an updated brand, published our first theory of change and there are exciting project announcements on the horizon.
-Keep reading to learn why the role of communities is so critical as we strive for net-zero and watch our interview series to hear directly from the experts from our network.
+Keep reading to learn why the role of communities is so critical as we strive for net-zero.
+And be sure to watch our interview series to hear directly from the experts in our network.

 The community Rolein getting to net-zero

 Our Communities are at the Forefront

 Communities are responsible for over half of Canada’s energy use and greenhouse gas emissions.
 As we move toward net-zero, communities will be integral in implementing on-the-ground solutions.